Adiabatic Error Cancellation in Berry Phase Estimation

 \subsection{Leakage error expansion}

-In addition to the phase error within the adiabatically transported ground-state sector, it is also important to quantify the probability of nonadiabatic transitions out of that sector.
-For this purpose, we focus on the leakage probability $p_{\mathrm{leak}}(s)$ defined in \cref{eq:error}.
-Thus the leakage probability measures the loss of weight from the transported ground-state sector, whereas the phase error \(\varphi(s)=\arg z(s)\) measures the argument of the same survival amplitude.

-Unlike the phase error, the leading-order leakage probability is obtained directly from the first-order excited-state amplitudes in adiabatic perturbation theory.
-The following proposition follows from a direct computation of the first-order correction derived in \cref{app:APT}.
+In addition to the phase error within the adiabatically transported ground-state sector, it is important to quantify nonadiabatic transitions out of that sector.
+We therefore consider the leakage probability \(p_{\mathrm{leak}}(s)\) defined in \cref{eq:error}.
+It measures the loss of weight from the transported ground-state sector, whereas the phase error \(\varphi(s)=\arg z(s)\) measures the phase of the same survival amplitude.
+Unlike the phase error, the leading-order leakage probability follows directly from the first-order excited-state amplitudes derived in \cref{app:APT}.

 \begin{proposition}[Leakage error expansion] Under the setting of \cref{sec:adiabatic_error}, the leakage probability satisfies

 In particular,